verekia/notesapp/docs/src/pages/api/graphql-client-endpoint.tsx.md

 <!-- nocomment -->

-This endpoint is only used to transform client requests (which have their JWT token in an HttpOnly cookie) into request with Authorization Bearer tokens.
+This endpoint is only used to transform client requests (which have their JWT token in an HttpOnly cookie) into requests with Authorization Bearer tokens.
 It's basically forwarding the request to the Hasura API.